levolak/cartogis-portfolio/.ipynb_checkpoints/portfolio_cartogis-checkpoint.md

         <iframe src="slider_and_markers.html"></iframe>
     </div>

-    <h4>Let´s invite an other dataset to the party, and let´s see how's the traffic been changing during these years.
+    <h4>Let´s invite an other dataset to the party, and see how is the traffic been changing in Helsinki during these years.
 in an urban environment, traffic is the most significant cause of air pollution and thus degrades air quality the most. (lisää lähde hsy) The traffic values show yearly average amount of vehicles per hour. </h4>
     <img src="trendvalues_2015_2023.png" class="map-image">
     <img src="no2_traffic_linechart.png" class="map-image">